Harshita1303/Python/32-Day32-Set-Methods/.tutorial/01 joining sets.md

  ```

 ## IV. difference() and difference_update():
-The difference() and difference_update() methods prints only items that are only present in the original set and not in both the sets.
+The difference() and difference_update() methods __prints only items that are only present in the original set and not in both the sets__.

 The difference() method returns a new set whereas difference_update() method updates into the existing set from another set.

 #### Example:
 ```python